-A Cyprus holding company is a normal company who can participate in domestic and/or foreign companies.
-If the company is managed and controlled in Cyprus then it will be liable to be taxed in Cyprus on its worldwide income at the competitively low tax rate.
+A Cyprus holding company is a normal company that can participate in domestic and/or foreign companies.
+If the company is managed and controlled in Cyprus then it will be liable to be taxed in Cyprus on its worldwide income at a competitively low tax rate.

-There are numerous advantages that a Cyprus Holding Company offers, some of which are the following:
+There are numerous advantages that a Cyprus Holding Company offers, such as the following:

 Foreign Permanent Establishments (PE’s)

 The profits of a Foreign Permanent Establishment of a Cyprus Holding Company will be exempt from Cyprus corporate tax if one of the following two conditions is fulfilled:

 (1) The PE must not participate by more than 50% in activities which lead to passive income whether directly or indirectly.

 (2) The foreign tax burden imposed on the PE must not be substantially lower than the tax imposed in Cyprus (6.25%).

 Income arising from trading in securities is exempt from corporate tax.

 The term “Securities” includes, but not limited to the following: ordinary participations (only if they result in titles); repurchase agreements or Repos on titles; participations in companies; units in open-end or closed-end collective investment schemes such as Mutual Funds; International Collective Investment Schemes (ICIS) and Undertakings for Collective Investments in Transferable Securities (UCITS).

 No Inheritance or Estate Tax imposed in Cyprus.